mdoradom/mdoradom/_projects/2024-01-10-Schock-Troopers-en.md

 date: 2024-01-10
 lang: en
 image: /assets/img/shock_troopers.jpg
-description: "A thrilling adventure game set in a dystopian future."
+description: "A clone of the legendary Neo-Geo arcade game.
+Created from scratch with SDL2 and C++"
 technologies:
   - C++
   - SDL2